AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 [Optional] Parameter representing the zero-based offset of the first SdsStream to retrieve.
 If unspecified, a default value of 0 is used.
 Use when more items match the search criteria than can be returned in a single call.

 `int count`
-[Optional] Parameter representing the maximum number of SdsStreams to retrieve.
+[Optional] Parameter representing the maximum number of streams to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 #### .NET client libraries method
-``GetStreamsAsync`` is used to search for and return SdsStreams.
+``GetStreamsAsync`` is used to search for and return streams.
 ```csharp
       _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);
 ```

-The SdsStream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams#streampropertiestable) page.
+The stream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams#streampropertiestable) page.
-Note that SdsStream metadata has unique syntax rules.
+Note that stream metadata has unique syntax rules.
 See [How search works with stream metadata](#Stream_Metadata_search_topic).

 ## Search for types

-SdsType search is exposed through the REST API and the client libraries method ``GetTypesAsync``.
+Type search is exposed through the REST API and the client libraries method ``GetTypesAsync``.
 For more information on type properties, see [Types](xref:sdsTypes#typepropertiestable).

 **Searcheable Properties**